-Clinical records
+18. Clinical records

-The healthcare organisation is asked to ensure that original clinical records which are to be considered as part of a review are retained on the healthcare organisation's premises at all times and must not be sent to the reviewers or to the RCS.
+The healthcare organisation is asked to ensure that original clinical records which are to be considered as part of a review are retained on the healthcare organisation's premises at all times and must not be sent to the reviewers or to the College.

 If a clinical record review is to form part of the invited review process, the number of records to be reviewed should be stated at the outset so that an accurate estimation of the time required to adequately review the records can be made.
-Where there are large volumes of clinical records to review, it may be necessary to extend the duration of the review visit.
-Copies of clinical records may be sent in advance to reviewers in some circumstances, but consideration must be given to patient consent, confidentiality, secure transportation and disposal.
+It may be necessary, where there are large volumes of clinical records to review, to extend the duration of the review visit.
+Copies of clinical records may in some circumstances be sent in advance to reviewers but consideration must be given to patient consent, confidentiality, secure transportation and disposal.

-Interviews
+19. Interviews

-The RCS will provide the healthcare organisation with a template list of potential interviewees for the invited review visit.
-The healthcare organisation will update this as appropriate to ensure that the review's terms of reference can be met and advise the RCS of the final review visit timetable (see below) as soon as possible in advance of the invited review visit.
+The College will provide the healthcare organisation with a template list of potential interviewees for the invited review visit.
+The healthcare organisation will update this as appropriate to ensure that the review's terms of reference can be met and advise the College of the final review visit timetable (see below) as soon as possible in advance of the invited review visit.

-The RCS has prepared an information resource for staff who will be interviewed as part of the process by the reviewers.
+The College has prepared an information resource for staff who will be interviewed as part of the process by the reviewers.
 The Chief Executive or Medical Director of the healthcare organisation is asked to ensure that this is made available to relevant staff before the review takes place.

-The reviewers will ensure, as far as is practical and taking due account of the need for confidentiality, that staff in the healthcare organisation who will be directly involved in the review fully understand the aims and objectives of it.
-The reviewers will also impress upon interviewees that the process is a confidential one and the information disclosed to interviewees is intended for a limited purpose and should not be disclosed to anyone else.
+The reviewers will ensure, as far as practical and taking due account of the need for confidentiality, that staff in the healthcare organisation who will be directly involved in the review fully understand the aims and objectives of the review.
+The reviewers will also impress upon interviewees that the process is a confidential one and the information disclosed to interviewees is intended for a limited purpose and should not be disclosed by interviewees to anyone else.